504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 Start by reading every student's 504 plan at the beginning of the year.
 Ask questions if the language is vague.
 Create a simple system to track which accommodations you are delivering and document your implementation.
 Most importantly, remember that accommodations are not favours or "extra help"; they are legal requirements and ethical obligations.
 A student with a disability should not have to fight to access the same curriculum as their non-disabled peers.
 Your accommodations make that access possible.

-For additional resources, consult your school's 504 coordinator, the Office for Civil Rights website, or your local education authority's guidance on 504 plan implementation.
-You can also reference the Americans with Disabilities Act and Section 504 of the Rehabilitation Act for the legal foundation of these requirements.
+Check your school's 504 coordinator for resources.
+The Office for Civil Rights website also offers guidance.
+Local education authorities provide support on 504 plan implementation.
+Reference the Americans with Disabilities Act and Section 504 of the Rehabilitation Act for legal details.

 Written by the Structural Learning Research Team